sergueyarellano/tddpractice/docs/b.part3.md

       | distance    | number |
 ```

-What we did in the TDD example? we assumed that it was just an object as input, and this is ok, but our step is assuming that `body.data` is an object and not an array.
-It is the perfect time to fix that, but we need to decide, adapt our `isValidInterface` to accept arrays or modify our step.
+What did we do in the TDD example?
+We assumed that it was just an object as input, and this is ok, but our step is assuming that `body.data` is an object and not an array.
+It is the perfect time to fix that, but we need to decide, adapt our `isValidInterface` to accept arrays, or modify our step.

-yeah...let's do TDD (just in case) and write another test for our function.
+Let's do TDD (just in case) and write another test for our function.

 # Always bet on TDD

-Create a new test, be specific on what you write as description, it helps a lot to understand what is the functionality you are testing
+Create a new test and be specific on what you write as description.
+It helps to understand what the functionality is that you are testing.

 ```js
 test('isValidInterface() should take an interface model and an input Array and check for type matching for each element', function ({ deepEqual, end }) {